sczy111/NLP_Project/README.md

 # NLP Project

 ## Overview
 This repository contains the implementation for the NLP project tasks.
 All tasks are implemented within [`Project.ipynb`](Project.ipynb), which includes code cells annotated with task-specific comments.
 It contains the initial results.

-Note the tables in the GitHub preview may not display correctly, but they should appear normal when viewed in a proper Jupyter Notebook environment.
+Note the tables in the initial results may not display correctly in the GitHub preview , but they should appear normal when viewed in a proper Jupyter Notebook environment.

 ## Prerequisites